 Alcoholism can and needs to be treated, otherwise, it can develop into an addiction.
 Alcohol addiction is a physical dependency on alcohol.
 The main signs of alcohol addiction are:

 - Increased amount of alcohol consumed due to the increased tolerance

 - Increased time needed to recover from the after-effects caused by alcohol use

 - Reduced attention to personal, familiar, and professional responsibilities

 - Unsuccessful efforts to reduce the quantity and frequency of alcohol consumption

 - Apparition of withdrawal symptoms when the person does not drink alcohol

-If a person is addicted to alcohol, there are specific treatment centers where the person can get the needed help.
+If a person is addicted to alcohol or displaying signs of alcoholism, there are specific treatment centers where the person can get the help they need.
 There are no medications to help a person stop abusing alcohol, but with specialized help, the person in cause can get the treatment and support needed in order to stop abusing alcohol.